Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: System Model and Goals

-We consider a DAG-based \textit{BFT Consensus}, which allows replicas to agree on a sequence of client transactions.
-Each replica continuously proposes transactions, with each transaction $tx$ assigned a consecutive round number \( r \).
-The round number $r$ is used to distinguish between transactions proposed by the same replica.
-Each transaction corresponds to a vertex in the DAG, and each vertex references \( f + 1 \) vertices from the previous round number, thus creating a DAG structure.
-Each correct replica commits a transaction $tx$ with a unique sequence number $sn$.
-A transaction is irreversible upon commitment, and the results are sent back to the clients.
-A BFT Consensus protocol satisfies the following properties:
+DAG-based BFT consensus protocols should allow replicas to agree on a sequence of client transactions in the presence of Byzantine behaviors (see the above threat model).
+Each replica continuously proposes blocks containing batches of transactions, with each block $b$ assigned a consecutive round number \(r\).
+A block is also a vertex in a DAG, and we use them interchangeably in this paper.
+The round number $r$ is used to distinguish between blocks proposed by the same replica.
+Each block references at least \( f {+} 1 \) vertices from the previous round number, thus creating a DAG.